 Activity based funding Refers to a system for funding public hospital services provided to individual patients using national classifications, cost weights and nationally efficient prices developed by the Independent Hospital Pricing Authority (IHPA), as outlined in the Addendum to the National Health Reform Agreement 2020-25 (the Addendum).
 An activity based funding activity may take the form of a separation, presentation or service event.
-Patient complexity Patient related factors which impact the cost of providing public hospital services (such as Indigenous status), which are not covered in the classification.
-Public hospital services From 1 July 2013, the scope of public hospital services eligible for Commonwealth funding will be ^{1,2} : All admitted programs, including hospital in the home programs All emergency department services Non-admitted services that meet the criteria for inclusion in the IHPA General List.
+Patient complexity Patient-related factors which impact the cost of providing public hospital services (including Indigenous status), which are not captured by the classification system.
+Public hospital services From 1 July 2013, the scope of public hospital services eligible for Commonwealth funding will be ^{1,2} : all admitted programs, including hospital in the home programs; all emergency department services; and non-admitted services that meet the criteria for inclusion on the IHPA General List of In-Scope Public Hospital Services.
 Pricing Authority The governing body of IHPA established under the National Health Reform Act 2011 (Cwlth).
 Legitimate and unavoidable costs Costs associated with providing clinically appropriate public hospital services, where there are legitimate differences between patient and provider groups, and which are unavoidable.

 1 In August 2011, Governments agreed to be jointly responsible for funding growth in 'public hospital services'.
-As there is no standard definition or listing of public hospital services, Governments gave IHPA the task of deciding which services will be ruled 'in scope' as public hospital services, and so eligible for Commonwealth funding under the Addendum.
+As there is no standard definition or listing of public hospital services, Governments gave IHPA the task of deciding which services will be ruled 'in-scope' as public hospital services, and so eligible for Commonwealth funding under the Addendum.